Bonanza 2024: Unveiling the Cost-Effective Ad Banner Sizes for Maximum Impact. Download

 • What is the difference between an ad exchange and RTB?

 An ad exchange is a technology platform that hosts open auctions for programmatic media buying.
-Real-time bidding is the protocol that the platform uses to process bid requests and bid replies from publishers’ SSPs and advertisers' DSPs taking part in the auctions.
+The platform uses real-time bidding to process bid requests and replies from publishers’ SSPs and advertisers' DSPs participating in the auctions.

 • Is it difficult to build a real-time bidder?